Ardor-Wu/transfer/README.md

-Code for The Efficacy of Transfer-based No-box Attacks to Image Watermarking: A Pragmatic Analysis
+Code for "The Efficacy of Transfer-based No-box Attacks to Image Watermarking: A Pragmatic Analysis"